 This is a big one!
 When you do a first look, almost all of your portraits are completed before the ceremony.
 Typically, the only portraits that need to be taken after the ceremony are the family formals.
 This means that as soon as family photos are done, you get to spend almost your entire cocktail hour mingling with your guests!
 Your wedding day goes by so quickly and you will find you are constantly being pulled in different directions.
 This is the perfect opportunity for you to get to say hello and hug those friends and family members that you don’t get to see often!

 If you’re getting married sometime between November and March, it’s likely that a first look is necessary in order to get any photos outside in natural light.
 As a photographer who thrives while shooting in natural light, I strongly encourage my couples who get married during this timeframe to do a first look.
-With an early sunset time and most ceremonies not starting until at least 3pm, a first look might be your only option for natural light portraits.
+With an early sunset time and most ceremonies not starting until later in the afternoon, a first look might be your only option for natural light portraits.

 Over on the blog, I share resources to guide you as you plan for your engagement session and wedding day!
 As a photographer, I spend almost every weekend at weddings and know all of the do's and don'ts that go into planning your big day.
 See some of my favorite posts below!